 Shallots–avoid planting beans in the same location after shallots

-Not included in crop rotation are perennial vegetable crops which grow in the same spot for several years in a row.
+Not included in crop rotation are perennial vegetable crops that grow in the same spot for several years in a row.
 Perennial crops include:

 Small garden crop rotation: